-A common frustration that’s voiced during the recovery process reflects this expectation.
+A common frustration that’s voiced during the sex addiction recovery process reflects this expectation.
 The flaw in this thinking is that you aren’t alone in your committed relationship, your marriage.
 It’s not just you.
 There’s a dynamic with your partner that needs to be repaired.
-You may work diligently on your sobriety and cleaning up your act, but the amount of your recovery doesn’t equal the same of amount of repair to your relationship.
+You may work diligently on your sobriety and cleaning up your act, but the amount of your sex addiction recovery doesn’t equal the same amount of repair to your relationship.
 How come?
 Think of the Venn Diagrams we learned in math class:

 The first diagram shows two independent individuals while the second reflects two people in a relationship.
 The relationship is more than just the two individuals, it’s also the collective relationship, your union, shown by the overlap.
 You changing your part of this delicate equation is only one-third of the “solution.”
 Another way to think of it, if you’re changing, how is your partner changing and how is your relationship changing because of that?

 Your Relationship is a System